Our Riviera Maya gay guide sets out the best gay hotels to stay in, our favorite gay hangouts, where to eat, what to do, and more.

 The Riviera Maya can be found in the Mexican state of Quintana Roo.
 Just 10 miles south of Cancun, it’s an alternative for those who crave beach life and warm Caribbean sun, without the hustle and bustle of a typical urban city.
 Surfers, swimmers, and divers prefer it to other Mexican cities, as the waters tend to be calmer here than in Cancun.

 Once you’re settled in, check out towns like Playa del Carmen, Puerto Aventuras, and Tulum.
 The latter is especially noteworthy as it was once home to Mayan Kings who famously worshipped the sun.
-Today, visitors go to see the fascinating ruins, learn all about the history/culture of the Mayan people, and admire the stunning views of the Yucatán Peninsula…more on this below!
+Today, visitors go to see the fascinating ruins, learn all about the history and culture of the Mayan people, and admire the stunning views of the Yucatán Peninsula…more on this below!
 For more inspo, be sure to check out our detailed guide to the best gay resorts in Cancun.

 Is Riviera Maya safe for gay travelers?